-Brea, California is a medium-sized city with a population of 41,351 people.
+Brea, California is a moderately-sized city with a population of 41,351 inhabitants.
 Brea has a population density of 3,391 people per square mile.
 This would be considered well above the national population density level.
-If we look at the most recent Census, Brea is known to have a predominantly White population.
-The next two most common races are Asian and Black.
+At 69%, the majority of the Brea population is White; this is followed by 20% Asian and 2% Black.
 Additionally, more than a quarter of the population of Brea are of Hispanic or Latino origin, and 14% of the population also speak Spanish.
-78% of the people in Brea (over the age of 15) are married and 54% have kids under the age of eighteen.
-Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.
+If finding a family friendly city is important to you, look no further.
+With more than 78% of the population considered married and 54% with kids under the age of 18, Brea could be considered a very suitable city for families.

 If you’re considering relocating to any new city, it could be a very daunting task.
 However, it could also be a good experience if you are willing to get to know the town before actually living in Brea, California.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
 To help you find the best places to live in and around Brea, AreaVibes has created a livability score using key metrics like cost of living, health & safety, employment, housing and more.